5 Simple Stretches to Reduce Runner's Knee Pain

 Disclosure: We are reader supported, and earn affiliate commissions when you buy through us.
 Parts of this article were created by AI.

 Runner's knee, also known as patellofemoral pain syndrome, is a common injury that affects many runners.
 It is characterized by pain around or behind the kneecap and can be caused by factors such as overuse, muscle imbalances, or improper running techniques.
 If you're experiencing runner's knee, incorporating stretching exercises into your routine can help reduce pain and promote healing.
-In this article, we will discuss five simple stretches that can help alleviate runner's knee pain.
+In this article, we will discuss five simple stretches that can help alleviate runner's knee pain, and suggest a few handy tools to enhance your routine.

 Stretch #1: Quadriceps Stretch